 A curriculum that meets this cultural standard:

-1. recognizes the conteIMG_0529mporary validity of much of the traditional cultural knowledge, values and beliefs, and grounds students learning in the principles and practices associated with that knowledge;
+1. recognizes the contemporary validity of much of the traditional cultural knowledge, values and beliefs, and grounds students learning in the principles and practices associated with that knowledge;

 2. provides students with an understanding of the dynamics of cultural systems as they change over time, and as they are impacted by external forces;